s-blu/writerey/documentation/docs/index.md

-# Welcome

-Welcome to the writerey documentation!
+# Welcome to the writerey documentation!

 **Choose a topic on the right sidebar to learn more.**